frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 Wilem muttered a curse.
 Sim glanced at him but said nothing, his fingers tracing the worn stone of the window frame.
 Then he turned to one of the guards who had managed to stay sober enough to stand.
 “What do we have left?”

-The man’s shrug carried the weight of a hundred disappointed mornings.
-“Oil.
+The man's shrug carried the weight of a hundred disappointed mornings.
+"Oil.
 Pitch.
-Some gear upstairs.”
+Some gear upstairs."
 He paused, his eyes drifting to the stones beneath our feet.
-“Like you said, no tunnels out.”
+"But like you guessed, no tunnels out."

 Sim nodded slowly, taking in what little we had to work with.
 Then his attention shifted, settling on me where I leaned against the wall.